Dental Extractions in Whitby

 What should I do after a dental extraction?

-• Don’t touch the extraction site with your finger or tongue.
+• Touching the area with your tongue or fingers

 How long does it take to recover from a dental extraction?